omnivector-solutions/osd-documentation/contributing.rst

    $ sudo snap install --edge charmcraft --classic

-The charm code is available in the Git repository `slurm-charms
+The OSD charm code is available in the Git repository `slurm-charms
 <https://github.com/omnivector-solutions/slurm-charms>`_, it contains all the
 nuts and bolts of all Slurm Charms as well as a helper ``Makefile`` to build the charms.
 To clone and build: